 From cultivation to processing to retail, every vertical of the market has a variety of cannabis software solutions to help manage processes, data, inventory, workforce, and more.

-Technology is a necessary tool to run a successful marijuana operation, yet we continue to see a majority of businesses using more solutions than necessary.
+Technology is a necessary tool to run a successful marijuana operation from seed-to-sale, yet we continue to see a majority of businesses using more solutions than necessary.
 This expensive decision creates time-consuming processes and disconnected data.

 For example, many HR Managers utilize separate systems to perform payroll, timekeeping, scheduling and applicant tracking.
 Managing multiple systems requires duplicate efforts, is error prone and makes it difficult to create accurate reports.

 Integrated systems save significant time and ensure accuracy.
 As the industry progresses, we hope to see more all-in-one solutions to help manage many facets of the seed-to-sale process.

 Created in 1982, IRS Code 280E forbids businesses from deducting otherwise ordinary business expenses from gross income associated with the “trafficking” of Schedule I or II substances, as defined by the Controlled Substances Act.

 This archaic code continues to be a major financial burden for retail establishments.
 Operators must seek partnerships with legal and tax professionals that understand this challenge and have experience in the industry.

 Fortunately, there are ways to maximize your labor deductions.
 With Wurk you can:

 - Track detailed employee tasks, time allocated to these activities and physical location.